 Score explanation: Our medical school building provides some bike racks, but no electric vehicle charging stations.
-As of January 2024, the Office of Campus Sustainability has plans to install electric chargers at the new Advanced Medical Research Centre, which is currently under construction.
-There are currently no plans to install solar panels at the Advanced Medical Research Centre, although this is a possible request from the Faculty of Medicine.
+The Office of Campus Sustainability has plans to install electric chargers at the new Advanced Medical Research Centre, which is currently under construction as of March 2025.
+The Office of Sustainability has also expressed their desire to add solar panels after construction if space permits.

 The University of Ottawa Students' Union advocated for student bus passes, so students have unlimited use of both the city bus system (OC Transpo) and light rail (O-Train).
 However, city public transit is not sufficient, accessible or regular enough for most students to rely on it for commuting to campus.
 There is a bus stop located right on campus, but it is serviced only by one bus route, which only comes every 15 minutes.
 Moreover, the route of this bus is relatively limited, and makes commuting to many areas of the city impractical (especially in directions away from downtown).
-There are also shuttle buses between the medical campus and main campus, yet these come only every 30 minutes.
+There are also shuttle buses between the medical campus and main campus, as well as between the two university affiliated hospitals, yet these come only every 30 minutes.
 Most medical students find their own way to campus, with a large portion of them driving.

-In 2021, the Sustainability and Climate Change Committee started a carpool group exclusive to medical students.
-The group has seen only moderate use, and so far, has only been used by students looking to leave the city on one-time trips, and there are no examples of students using it to organize daily commuting.
-SACC members have also promoted the use of the intercampus shuttle, which runs between the Civic, General, and Riverside campuses of The Ottawa Hospital.
+The members of the Sustainability and Climate Change Committee have also promoted the use of the intercampus shuttle, which runs between the Civic, General, and Riverside campuses of The Ottawa Hospital.
 Students are encouraged to use the service, as it offers an efficient and sustainable way to travel between RGN and the Civic campus, where many students have electives and clinical placements.
 It cannot be determined how widely used the service is by medical students, and it may be beneficial for the route to be further promoted.

 5.6.
-Does your medical school have an organics recycling program (compost) and a conventional recycling program (aluminum/paper/plastic/glass)?
+Does your institution have an organics recycling program (compost) and a conventional recycling program (aluminium/paper/plastic/glass)?

-- 2 Yes, the medical school has both compost and recycling programs accessible to students and faculty. - The medical school has either recycling or compost programs accessible to students and faculty, but not both. - There is no compost or recycling program at the medical school.
+Yes, the institution has both compost and recycling programs accessible to students and faculty.
+(2 points)

+The institution has either recycling or compost programs accessible to students and faculty, but not both.
+(1 point)

+There is no compost or recycling program at the institution.
+(0 points)

-Score explanation: The FoM building, Roger Guindon Hall, has both compost and recycling programs available for Faculty and students.
+Score explanation: The Faculty of Medicine building, Roger Guindon Hall, has numerous waste bins around campus, sorted by compost, recycling, and garbage.
+These are readily accessible in high-traffic locations for faculty and students.
 The Office of Sustainability has been receptive to adding more compost stations throughout the building.

 5.7.
-Does the medical school apply sustainability criteria when making decisions about the campus food and beverage selections (e.g. local sourcing, reduced meat, decreased plastic packaging)?
+Does the institution apply sustainability criteria when making decisions about the campus food and beverage selections (e.g. local sourcing, reduced meat, decreased plastic packaging)?

-- Yes, the medical school has adequate sustainability requirements for food and beverages, including meat-free days or no red-meat, and is engaged in efforts to increase food and beverage sustainability. - There are sustainability guidelines for food and beverages, but they are insufficient or optional.
-The medical school is engaged in efforts to increase food and beverage sustainability. - There are sustainability guidelines for food and beverages, but they are insufficient or optional.The medical school is not engaged in efforts to increase food and beverage sustainability. - There are no sustainability guidelines for food and beverages.
+Yes, the institution has adequate sustainability requirements for food and beverages, including meat-free days or no red-meat, and is engaged in efforts to increase food and beverage sustainability.
+(3 points)

+There are sustainability guidelines for food and beverages, but they are insufficient or optional.
+The institution is engaged in efforts to increase food and beverage sustainability.
+(2 points)

+There are sustainability guidelines for food and beverages, but they are insufficient or optional.
+The institution is not engaged in efforts to increase food and beverage sustainability.
+(1 point)

+There are no sustainability guidelines for food and beverages.
+(0 points)

-core explanation: A new cafeteria was recently completed at Roger Guindon Hall and the following sustainability initiatives will be incorporated: the menu has mainly made-to-order items instead of pre-packaged food, no bottled water will be sold, packaging will be a mix of recyclable and compostable products, and all equipment is EnergyStar rating.
+Score explanation: A new cafeteria was recently completed at Roger Guindon Hall and the following sustainability initiatives will be incorporated: the menu has mainly made-to-order items instead of pre-packaged food, no bottled water will be sold, packaging and cutlery will be a mix of recyclable and compostable products, and all equipment is EnergyStar rating.